-The antecedent institution of Clarke University, St. Mary's Academy, was established in 1843 by BVM sisters, three years after lowa became a state.
+The antecedent institution of Clarke University, St. Mary's Academy, was established in 1843 by BVM sisters, three years after Iowa became a state.
 After occupying several locations in its early years, the school was re-named Mount St. Joseph Academy and moved permanently in 1881 to its present location.
 The academy became St. Joseph College, a liberal arts institution, in 1901 and was chartered by the State of Iowa in 1910.
 First accredited by the North Central Association of Colleges and Secondary Schools in 1918, the institution was named Clarke College in 1928.
-Clarke changed its name to Clarke University on August 1, 2010.

-In 1884, Mary Frances Clarke wrote to her community of sisters almost all of whom were teachers: "Let us...keep our schools progressive with the times in which we live...
+In 1884 Mary Frances Clarke wrote to her community of sisters, almost all of whom were teachers: "Let us...keep our schools progressive with the times in which we live...
 In teaching, we must...endeavor to make (students) think."
 These directives of over a century ago have continued to inspire a faculty and staff of dedicated women and men to offer a challenging and growth-producing education to all Clarke students.